nidin/as3-flip-book/README.md

 /**
  * AS3 FLIP BOOK
  * @author : Nidin P Vinayakan
  */

-This is a flipbook program written in Action Script 3 This program is released under the GNU Lesser General Public License, version 3.0 (LGPL-3.0).
+An open source flipbook program written in Action Script 3 This program is released under the GNU Lesser General Public License, version 3.0 (LGPL-3.0).